Small Press Traffic

 Robert Glück

-Robert Glück is a poet, fiction writer, critic, and editor.
-In the late 70’s, he and Bruce Boone founded New Narrative, a literary movement of self-reflexive storytelling that combines essay, lyric, and autobiography in one work.
-Glück is the author of the story collections, Elements and Denny Smith, the novels, Jack the Modernist, Margery Kempe, and About Ed, and a volume of collected essays, Communal Nude.
-His books of poetry include La Fontaine with Bruce Boone, Reader, In Commemoration of the Visit with Kathleen Fraser, and I, Boombox.
-With Camille Roy, Mary Burger and Gail Scott, he edited the anthology Biting the Error: Writers Explore Narrative.
-Glück was co-director of Small Press Traffic and associate editor at Lapis Press.
-He served as director of The Poetry Center at San Francisco State University, where he is an emeritus professor.
-Glück is a potter as well as a writer, and he has shown his ceramics in the USA and in Europe.
-He lives in San Francisco.
+Robert Glück is a poet, fiction writer, critic, potter, and editor.
+In the late 1970s, he and Bruce Boone founded New Narrative, a literary movement of self-reflexive storytelling that combines essay, lyric, and autobiography in one work.
+Glück is the author of the story collections Elements and Denny Smith; the novels Jack the Modernist, Margery Kempe, and About Ed (all published by New York Review Books); and a volume of collected essays, Communal Nude.
+His books of poetry include La Fontaine with Bruce Boone, Reader, In commemoration of the Visit with Kathleen Fraser, and I, Boombox.
+Glück has served as codirector at Small Press Traffic, as an associate editor at Lapis Press, and as the director of the Poetry Center at San Francisco State University, where he is an emeritus professor.

 All Events